Agilitest allows the recording of variables which are then encrypted in ATS files.

 This allows them not to appear in plain text in the files, nor in the test editing interface.

-They are managed in the "Edit project properties" menu
+They can also be managed in the "Edit project properties" menu.

 Click on "Add" and enter a variable duplicate, value.